aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 - An [AWS Fargate](https://aws.amazon.com/fargate/) task with an [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) providing a websocket server running code to consume stereo audio streams and relay to Amazon Transcribe, publish transcription segments in Kinesis Data Streams, and create and store stereo call recordings.
 - [Amazon Kinesis Data Stream](https://aws.amazon.com/kinesis/data-streams/) to relay call events and transcription segments to the enrichment processing function.
 - Meeting assist resources including the [QnABot on AWS solution](https://aws.amazon.com/solutions/implementations/aws-qnabot/) stack which interacts with [Amazon OpenSearch service](https://aws.amazon.com/opensearch-service/) and Amazon Bedrock.
+- [Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/) to hold (1) documents and websites used by the Meeting Assistant, and (2) summaries, transcripts, and metadata used by the Meetings Query Tool to allow you to find information from your past meetings.
 - [AWS AppSync API](https://aws.amazon.com/appsync), which provides a GraphQL endpoint to support queries and real-time updates
 - Website components including S3 bucket, [Amazon CloudFront](https://aws.amazon.com/cloudfront/) distribution, and [Amazon Cognito](https://aws.amazon.com/cognito) user pool
 - A downloadable pre-configured browser extension application for Chrome browsers.